webpack/concord/README.md

 # webpack 2.x

-webpack 2.x will support moodle.
-Loaders will get the internal preprocessing format for moodle with webpack.
+webpack 2.x will support concord.
+Loaders will get the internal preprocessing format for concord with webpack.